tessachi33/doctors-office/README.md

-# _Java App Template_

-_Description: A template for creating an app using Java.
-Template uses gradle to download all necessary dependencies._
+# _Doctor's Office_

-_JUnit and FluentLenium are used for testing.
+_Description: An app that tracks which patients are assigned to which doctor_ _JUnit and FluentLenium are used for testing.
 Velocity is used to created web page templates.
 Spark is used to run the_ _program on a local server._